 I turned on the TV.
 Channel 4.
 On one half of the screen, they showed the Twin Towers covered in smoke.
 On the other half, news guy was saying things.
 Bad things.
 Things that didn’t quite register.
 A plane hit one tower?!
 Then another plane hit the other tower?!
 Wait what???

 I changed the channel.
 Still local news.
 Channel 9.
 They not only talked about the towers, they said something about the Pentagon and a plane going down in Pennsylvania.
 What???
 I wasn’t quite sure what I was seeing.
 Was this a movie??
 A bad joke???
 A publicity stunt for the next Tom Cruise flick??
 I was confused and a little freaked out by it all.
 All I could do was keep watching, hoping someone would tell me they were just kidding.
 Hoping someone would have a rational explanation for all of this.
 I flipped to more channels, everywhere I looked, the twin towers engulfed in flames, the Pentagon with a hole in it’s side.
-(My wife and I would later see the repaired Pentagon when we were in DC for one of the National SBA conferences).
+(My now ex-wife and I would later see the repaired Pentagon when we were in DC for one of the National SBA conferences).

 I spent the rest of the day like millions of other people, glued to the TV.
 Watching them replay footage of one tower falling, then the next one.
 Watching footage of the second plane hitting the other tower.
 Seeing the smoke and ash and debris flying everywhere in NYC.
 The Statue of Liberty in the foreground, with a blackened NYC behind it.
 And damn, nobody cared about the censors at that point!
 People cussing up a storm describing what they saw.
 And then the things they showed on TV!!
 People jumping out of the burning buildings before they came crashing down….which by the way, they replayed over and over!
 And arms and legs within the debris after collapse.
 Yeah.
 No one cared about the censors.